UNCG-CSE/SteamConnect/Docs/Final Progress Report.md

  -data collections and clean up

 #### Michael
--Early_access_sorting notebook
+- Early_access_sorting notebook
-  -Pulled in the new data from json
+  - Pulled in the new data from json
-  -Made a 5 star grading system using pd.cut
+  - Made a 5 star grading system using pd.cut
-  -Made a graph showing the number of owners grouped by star rating -Fixed the price data from pennies to dollar amounts -Added a column to the data set for total reviews -Figured out how to display the dataframe based on constraints -Changed userscore values to positive divided by total -Calculated a few correlations after looking at heat maps
+  - Made a graph showing the number of owners grouped by star rating
+  - Fixed the price data from pennies to dollar amounts
+  - Added a column to the data set for total reviews
+  - Figured out how to display the dataframe based on constraints
+  - Changed userscore values to positive divided by total
+  - Calculated a few correlations after looking at heat maps

 #### Jonathan
 - Presentations